coder36/fivedays/README.md

 # If I had more time...

 ### Test and code for error conditions
-What would happen if the weatherapi end point was unavailable ?
+What would happen if the openweatherapi end point was unavailable ?
 At the moment you would just get a blank page.
 Also JEST (the test framework I used) kind of assumes your react components are pure functions with no side effects.
 Given that I've used the ES6 fetch api with Promises, means that I would have to find some other way to test this (I would probably do it as a cucumber with mirage test).

 ### Caching
 The openweather api says that the api should only be called every 10 minutes.
 My code does not enforce this.
 A really simple/fudge would be to create an express server endpoint which proxies the call to the openweather api adding in a `cache-control` header setting the `max-age` to 10 minutes.
 Crude, but it would be an immediate win.